 Scientific Area

-A museum, or an exhibition center, is a particularly demanding environment where sometimes divergent interests intersect: fulfilling the organization’s primary mission to encourage and facilitate the enjoyment of its collection, while ensuring that such enjoyment can be carried out under conditions of adequate safety for people, artworks, and facilities, striving to avoid jeopardizing that enjoyment for future generations.
+A museum, or an exhibition center, is a particularly demanding environment where sometimes divergent interests intersect, between fulfilling the organization’s primary mission of encouraging and enabling the enjoyment of its collection and ensuring that this enjoyment can be carried out in conditions of adequate safety for people, for the works and for the facilities, seeking to avoid jeopardizing that enjoyment for future generations.

-Acts of activists causing damage to exhibited works, lending artworks to organizations lacking adequate security levels, thefts from storage areas, armed robbery and theft, natural disasters, and cybercrime are among the many situations that, combined with the often incalculable historical, social, and economic value of the work, compel museological organizations and similar institutions to maintain a constant balance between visitor comfort and the responsibility to safeguard the exhibited pieces.
-This, together with the perennial scarcity of resources, demands management guided by best practices.
+Activist demonstrations causing damage to exhibited works, the loan of works to organizations that do not have an adequate level of security, the theft of works from storage, armed assault and robbery, the materialization of natural phenomena, and the presence of cybercrime are, among others, situations that, combined with the sometimes incalculable historical, social, and economic value of the works, require museums and similar organizations to maintain a constant balance between visitor comfort and the responsibility of safeguarding the exhibited pieces.
+This, coupled with the ever-present scarcity of resources, necessitates management subject to best practices.

-• To provide structured, systematized, and specific knowledge about the process of producing and implementing security in exhibition spaces for works of art, taking into account the various involved roles.
+- To provide structured, systematic, and specific knowledge about the process of producing and implementing security in art exhibition spaces, taking into account the various roles involved;

-• To acquire skills in the design, planning, specification of resources, procurement, implementation, and evaluation of security system outcomes.
+- Gain expertise in the conception, design, resource allocation, procurement, implementation, and results evaluation of security systems;

-• To provide security management strategies for museological operations using best practices.
+- To provide security management strategies for museum operations using best practices.

 Presentation